pkra/peterkrautzberger.org/_posts/2010/2010-05-24-why-there-is-need-to-train-bad-mathematicians.md

 permalink: 0022/
 ---

-Felix Breuer has asked me to repost <del>an old</del> my very first public blog post <del>from way back when</del> originally posted on 2008-08-06 over at [scivee](http://www.scivee.tv).
+Felix Breuer has asked me to repost <del>an old</del> my very first public blog post <del>from way back when</del> originally posted on 2008-08-06 over at [scivee [Wayback Machine]](http://web.archive.org/web/20151016002857/http://www.scivee.tv/).
 Felix wanted to link to it in [his interesting post on excellence and creativity](http://blog.felixbreuer.net/2010/05/12/excellence-and-creativity.html) which I want you to read right away (albeit, only if you read German…).

 ### Why there is need to train bad mathematicians